Pet Dentistry here at Northfield Veterinary Hospital

 Dental health is one of the most important aspects of a pet’s health, but it’s also one of the most neglected.
 Pets obviously can’t brush their own teeth, so it’s up to their owners to maintain their oral health for them.
 To keep your dog’s or cat’s mouth healthy, Denver’s Northfield Veterinary Hospital recommends that he or she have a wellness exam at least once a year.
 This allows us to check the teeth and gums for any early signs of gum disease.
 If we detect any of these signs, we can schedule an appointment for a full pet dental exam and cleaning.

 We perform our comprehensive pet dental services under general anesthesia in our state-of-the-art dental suite.
 Your pet benefits from modern monitoring equipment and the latest tools and techniques.
 Our goal is to ensure that your four-legged friend is as safe and comfortable as possible.

 About Your Pet’s Dental Visit

 Preceding each pet’s dental procedure is a pre-anesthetic physical exam and blood work.
 This enables us to check for any underlying health issues.
-Once we admit your pet into our dental suite, we follow a nine-step process:
+Once we admit your pet into our dental suite, we follow a eight-step process:

 - Placing of an IV catheter

 - Administration of pain medications, fluids, and anesthesia through the IV catheter

 - Removal of plaque and tartar from the teeth using an ultrasonic scaler

 - Taking of digital dental X-rays

 - Complete dental charting is performed

 - Extractions of one or more teeth, if necessary

 What to Expect After Your Pet’s Dental Cleaning